nuwit/rest-api-night/README.md

 ```

 `response => response.json()` transforms the data into a JSON object and `function(advice)` handles displaying the data.
-We access the advice (string) of the JSON object by calling advice.slip.advice.
+We access the advice (string) of the JSON object by calling `advice.slip.advice`.
 This becomes text that we now can put inside our modal element, which we do by writing `document.getElementById('advice').innerHTML = adviceData;`

 Finally refresh the page and watch the magic happen!